micmejia/bible-dump/AMPC/Isaiah/Isa 49.md

-And [the Lord] said to me, You are My [^a]servant, Israel [you who strive with God and with men and prevail], in whom I will be glorified.
+And [the Lord] said to me, You are My servant, Israel [you who strive with God and with men and prevail], in whom I will be glorified.